Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ### Study Design

 The pre-study and study design and their purpose do not match the typical structures of pre-studies and (actual) studies to some degree.
-Typically, you want to choose between a between-subject and a within-subject study structure, to generate data, that helps to evalute the different levels of the independent variables of the study.
-The three independing variables being the locomotion system, the interaction system and the cyber-sickness reduction technique.
+Typically, you want to choose between a between-subject and a within-subject study structure and use the study to generate data, that helps to evalute the different levels of the independent variables of the study.
+In our case, we have three independent variables.
+Those are the locomotion system, the interaction system and the cyber-sickness reduction technique.

 Due to the structure of the IVAR course, we basically only had to have one level of each independent variable, meaning only one implementation of each system / technique.
-We would then compare the results to the results of the implementation of the other course students.
-This comparision is rather vague, given our freedoms in the implementation, reaching from only changing the position of some coins to re-doing the entire race track from the ground up in another game engine.
+We would then compare our results to the results of the other course students, that have their own implementations.
+This comparision is rather vague, given our freedom in the implementation, reaching from only changing the position of some coins to re-doing the entire virtual environment from the ground up in another game engine.

 I extended this task a bit to come closer to a typical study structure again, by performing a pre-study with a different implementation / level of all three systems / independent variables.